Last updated on November 25th, 2023.

 - Finally, allow yourself a sense of appreciation and gratitude for the journey and the new experience or achievement that has come to be.

 With the vision of your future self solidified and the feelings associated with who you already are in place, you can return your energy and focus to the present.
-The power to create change only every resides in the present.
-What you’ve done is hacked into a future ‘present’ version of yourself.
+The power to create change only ever resides in the present.
+You’ve hacked into a future ‘present’ version of yourself.
 You have set in motion changes of what you are already becoming because you’ve already experienced it.
-Those experiences have created thoughts about your emotions, those emotions will be manifesting in the present to reinforce the being you already are.
+Those experiences have created thoughts about your emotions.
+Those emotions will be manifesting in the present to reinforce the being you already are.

 Being

-Your complete being today is a combination of your past experiences, future projections and ultimates your beliefs about yourself.
-This isn’t to be confused with your spiritual true inner self but instead it is the personality and resulting lifestyle derived from conditioned behaviors and a belief of who we are, our ego, as well as our past fears and successes.
-What you are affecting with Visualization, is who you end up ‘Being’ in the sense of form.
+Your complete being today combines your past experiences, future projections, and, ultimately, your beliefs about yourself.
+This isn’t to be confused with your spiritual, true inner self.
+Still, instead, it is the personality and resulting lifestyle derived from conditioned behaviors and a belief of who we are, our ego, and our past fears and successes.
+What you are affecting with visualization is who you end up ‘Being’ in the sense of form.
 You, with your mind as the captain of the ship of your life and self, have the power to transform who you are into anyone you can imagine.
-Actions only reside in the present
+Actions only reside in the present.

-What is left after Visualization?
+What is left after visualization?
 Doing.
-You must put your envisioned future self into action.
-As mentioned above, there is no power in the future and the same is true for the past.
-The only power that exists to create will always every be the present, now!
+It would be best if you put your envisioned future self into action.
+As mentioned above, there is no power in the future, and the same is true for the past.
+The only power to create will always be the present!

 What you have done is set a condition to influence your behaviors.
-Through Visualization and a reinforcement of this vision through repeated exercises you will continue to reinforce the experiences, thoughts and emotions associated with what you’ve envisioned.
-With those new behaviors already forming and taking place you can put into action a plan to achieve your future self.
+Through visualization and reinforcement of this vision through repeated exercises, you will continue reinforcing the experiences, thoughts, and emotions associated with what you’ve envisioned.
+With those new behaviors already forming and taking place, you can put into action a plan to achieve your future self.

 Uncomfortable At First

-Throughout your day you will be constantly reminded of the true purpose of your energies.
+Throughout your day, you will be constantly reminded of the true purpose of your energies.
 Your body and past conditioning will defend itself and fight off the new version of you!
-You will be uncomfortable for perhaps weeks on end until the creation of a new routine and belief about yourself is seating within your subconscious mind.
+You will be uncomfortable for perhaps weeks on end until the creation of a new routine and belief about yourself is sitting within your subconscious mind.

 Your past vision for yourself, your old ego, and the patterns of behaviors that have constantly been in place to reinforce your old being will resist the new version of self.
-Eventually, as Dr. Joe Dispenza describes it, “The act of rehearsing and mentaling closing your eyes… the brain doesn’t know what is real or not and you are installing the neurological hardware and that hardware [eventually] becomes a software program.
+Eventually, as Dr. Joe Dispenza describes it, “The act of rehearsing and mentally closing your eyes… the brain doesn’t know what is real or not, and you are installing the neurological hardware, and that hardware [eventually] becomes a software program.
 We start living our future vision.”
-But this new practice will allow you to expand your mind’s horizons and be open to new and wonderful opportunities.
+But this new practice will allow you to expand your mind’s horizons and be open to new and excellent opportunities.

 Your choices will begin to reflect your future vision.
 Your experiences and behaviors reinforce who you’ve already programmed yourself to be.
-By utilizing an understanding of the three brains you can become a new you!
+By understanding the three brains, you can become a new you!